Terms and Conditions

 3. Images submitted should be innovative and creative, and be relevant to the category entered.

-8. For initial entry, all images must be submitted as JPEGs, saved at a high quality level (eg 10 in Photoshop, Adobe (1998) colour space) and must be 1920 pixels on the longest dimension.
+7. For initial entry, all images must be submitted as JPEGs, saved at a maximum of 5MB via the ZSL website.

-9. Entrants must also be able to supply a high resolution file, preferably TIFF, suitable for printing in all media and for inclusion in ZSL’s Animal Photography Prize exhibition, should their image be successful.
+8. Entrants must also be able to supply a high resolution file, suitable for printing in all media and for inclusion in ZSL’s Animal Photography Prize exhibition, should their image be successful.
 The high resolution file should match the colour and cropping of the JPEG submitted at entry.
-This should be 8-bit, Adobe RGB (1998) at 300ppi.
+This should be between 10MB – 20MB.
+This file can be submitted via file sharing programmes such as Dropbox when requested.

-10. Entrants must be able to supply the RAW file, original JPEG, or original transparency or negative for any image short-listed for the final round of judging upon request.
-Technical specifications will also be requested at this time.
+9. Entrants must be able to supply the RAW file, original JPEG, or original transparency or negative for any image short-listed for the final round of judging upon request.

 What NOT to enter